Lörrach: Twin towns – sister cities

 Annually, numerous meetings and exchanges between schools and associations take place.
 The Hebel Gymnasium School in Lörrach takes part in an annual school exchange with The Mountbatten School in Romsey, England.
-With Vyshhorod in the Ukraine exists a friendly connection.
+With Vyshhorod in Ukraine exists a friendly connection.
 In 2004 Loerrach International was created, an association for the advancement of the partnerships between cities and international friendships.
 In 2005 a cultural partnership was substantiated with Edirne in Turkey.